-Open Reserve houses books which are required reading and heavily used materials.
-Closed Reserve houses copies of journal articles.
-Items in Reserve may only be used within the Library for restricted periods of time.
-Open and Closed Reserve are on Level 2 of the main Library, on the right as you come in.
+Open Reserve houses items set as required course reading.
+Closed Reserve houses copies of journal articles and some University lecture tapes in the north west corner.
+Items in Reserve may only be used for restricted periods of time.
+Open and Closed Reserve are on Level 2 of the main Library.